draptik/hugo-demosite/README.md

 # hugo-demosite

-Goal: Each git commit to master branch automatically triggers deployment to cloud provider.
+Goal: Each git commit to master branch automatically triggers deployment to cloud provider (currently only AWS with S3).

+This hugo demo project uses GitHub Actions as CI/CD pipeline.
+See `.github/workflows/deploy.yml` for details.

 ## AWS

+This section describes AWS prerequisites.

 ### Create account